-For each composition, marks are awarded in two categories, as follows:
+Marks are awarded in two categories, as follows:

-- The first mark, out of 12, is for Style and Accuracy.
-See Table A. - The second mark, out of 13, is for Content and Structure.
+- The first mark, out of 20, is for Style and Accuracy.
+See Table A. - The second mark, out of 20 is for Content and Structure.
 See either Table B1, B2 or B3 depending on whether the composition is argumentative, descriptive or narrative.

-Table A: Style and Accuracy Band 1 11-12 Fluent; variety of well made sentences, including sophisticated complex sentences where appropriate, used to achieve particular effects.
+Table A: Style and Accuracy Band 1 18-20 Fluent; variety of well made sentences, including sophisticated complex sentences where appropriate, used to achieve particular effects.
 Wide, consistently effective range of vocabulary with appropriately used ambitious words.
 Assured use of grammar and punctuation, spelling accurate.
-Band 2 9-10 Mostly fluent; sentences correctly constructed, including a variety of complex sentences.
+Band 2 15-17 Mostly fluent; sentences correctly constructed, including a variety of complex sentences.
 Vocabulary often effective, sometimes complex, mostly varied.
 Grammatically correct; punctuation mostly correct between and within sentences; very occasional spelling mistakes.
-Band 3 7-8 Occasional fluency; sentences of some variety and complexity, correctly constructed.
+Band 3 12-14 Occasional fluency; sentences of some variety and complexity, correctly constructed.
 Appropriate and accurate vocabulary with occasional examples of choice made to communicate precise meaning or to give interest.
 Simple grammatical constructions correct; sentence separation mostly correct but other forms of punctuation sometimes inconsistently used; occasional spelling mistakes - but no error of any sort impedes communication.
-Band 4 5-6 Sentences tend to be simple and patterns repetitive.
+Band 4 9-11 Sentences tend to be simple and patterns repetitive.
 Where more complicated structures are attempted there is lack of clarity and inaccuracy.
 Vocabulary communicates general meaning accurately.
 Some errors of punctuation including sentence separation; several spelling and grammatical errors, rarely serious.
-Band 5 3-4 There may be the occasional grammatically complex sentence but mostly these are simple and repetitively joined by 'and', 'but' and 'so', with other conjunctions being used ineffectively, if at all.
+Band 5 6-8 There may be the occasional grammatically complex sentence but mostly these are simple and repetitively joined by 'and', 'but' and 'so', with other conjunctions being used ineffectively, if at all.
 Vocabulary communicates simple details/facts accurately.
 Many errors of punctuation, grammar and spelling, but the overall meaning is never in doubt.
-Band 6 1-2 Sentences are simple and sometimes faulty and/or rambling sentences obscure meaning.
+Band 6 3-5 Sentences are simple and sometimes faulty and/or rambling sentences obscure meaning.
 Vocabulary is limited and may be inaccurate.
-Errors of punctuation, grammar and spelling may be serious enough to impede meaning.
-0 • Meaning of the writing is often lost because of poor control of language; errors of punctuation, grammar and spelling too intrusive to award a mark in Band 6.
+Errors of punctuation, grammar and spelling may be serious enough to impede communication.
+0, 1, 2 Meaning of the writing is often lost because of poor control of language; errors of punctuation, grammar and spelling too intrusive to award a mark in Band 6.